luke-de-vos/word-maker/README.md

 ### ROOT:

-User can pass a string of length >=n-1 as the final command line argument to serve as the "root" of the generation.
-The program will build off of this root to generate a word.
+User can pass a string of length >=n-1 as the final command line argument to serve as the "root" of the generation. **makeWord.py** will build off of this root to generate a word.

 ### EXAMPLE EXECUTION